By: Puranjay Singh Last updated: 20 September 2017

 when Base CRM, a widely popular and well recognized CRM solution, they immediately almost received 30k downloads.

-Not bad for turnover for a few hours of time and $5.
+Not bad for turnover for a growth hacking tactic that took a few hours of time and $5.

 Tools to Use: